abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 #### waitportbintimeout

-`waitportbintimeout` is the timeout in seconds for the `waitportbin` command.
+`waitportbintimeout` is the timeout in seconds to get `waitportbin` command result.

 #### image

-Image describe the container image name ( by example `'image': 'abcdesktopio/oc.user.kubernetes.18.04:3.0'`)
+Image describe the container image name ( by default `'image': 'abcdesktopio/oc.user.ubuntu:3.0'`)

 #### imagePullSecrets